OHBM Student and Postdoc SIG

 OHBM Student and Postdoc SIG Executive Group

-Social Media and Communications Manager - Elect: Amelie Haugg
+Social Media and Communications Manager - Elect: Kevin Sitek

-Career Development and Mentoring Manager - Elect: Meena M. Makary
+Career Development and Mentoring Manager - Elect: Jennifer Ferris

-Gender and Diversity Committee and OHBM Communications Committee Liaison: AmanPreet Badhwar
+Gender and Diversity Committee and OHBM Communications Committee Liaison: Amelie Haugg

-B. Sc., Psychology (South China Normal University, Guangzhou); M. Ed., Psychology (South China Normal University, Guangzhou); Ph.D. student, Cognitive Neuroscience (University of Hong Kong, Hong Kong).
+B. Sc., Psychology ( South China Normal University, Guangzhou); M. Ed., Psychology (South China Normal University, Guangzhou); Ph.D. candidate, Cognitive Neuroscience (University of Hong Kong, Hong Kong)

-Mengxia Gao is now a PhD student in the Department of Psychology at the University of Hong Kong.
-Her research focuses on investigating the relationship between the brain connectivity and the cognitive function, using multi-modality such as fMRI, structural MRI and DTI.
-She currently works on the aging population and depressive patients.
-During her master’s degree, Mengxia received training in brain imaging and began to find her passion in neuroscience.
+Mengxia Gao is now a PhD candidate in the Department of Psychology at the University of Hong Kong.
+Her research focuses on building brain imaging models to predict cognitive functions such as processing speed in healthy and clinical populations, using multi - modality such as fMRI, structural MRI and DTI.
+She currently works on t he older adults and depressive patients.
+During her master’s degree, Mengxia received training in brain imaging analysis and began to find her passion in neuroscience.
 Her master’s thesis applied the maximum uncertainty linear discriminant analysis (MLDA) method to explore the changes of activity in brain networks before, during and after mental rotation task.
-In her spare time, Mengxia likes Jazz dance and singing, as well as travelling and hiking, and she has experience in stage performance.
+Mengxia likes Jazz dance and singing, as well as traveling and hiking.

 Kaori is a PhD student at the University of Southern California, where she is using kinematics, fMRI and structural MRI to investigate biomarkers of motor recovery in individuals who have chronic stroke.
 As an advocate of open science and reproducibility, she enjoys participating in hackathons and has implemented stroke neuroimaging analysis software, which have been published and made publicly available on Github.
 Kaori is a licensed Occupational Therapist, and hopes her work will have an influence on neurorehabilitation.